geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 where :math:`\varepsilon` denotes the dielectric permittivity and :math:`\mu` denotes the magnetic permeability.

 In the following derivations, we consider a two layer medium where each layer has its corresponding physical properties.
 In this page, the subindices 1 and 2 denote dependency on layer 1 and layer 2, respectively.
 This is illustrated in :numref:`twoLayerMedium`.
-Our derivations follow those presented by Griffiths, see [1]_, on pages xx-yy.
+Our derivations follow those presented by Griffiths (c.f.
+[1]_).

 .. figure:: images/twoLayerMedium.png
     :align: center